dricottone/blog/content/posts/disruption_from_google_and_red_hat.md

 So... *migrating registries*.
 I re-researched the market and decided that it was time to join the Cloudflare hype train.
-Their interfaces are fine, they aren't too annoying with the upsell marketing.
+Their interfaces are fine, they aren't too annoying with the up-sell marketing.
 It's not a terrible experience.
 It actually was easier to do than I expected, including setting up dynamic DNS for my home IP address.